xdv/divvy-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 Make sure that the [Transaction Result](transaction-results.html) is [**tesSUCCESS**](tes-success.html).
 Otherwise, the transaction failed.
 If you have a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](start-a-new-genesis-ledger-in-stand-alone-mode.html#settings-in-new-genesis-ledgers).

-**Note:** The more members in the SignerList, the more XRP your address must have for purposes of the [owner reserve](reserves.html#owner-reserves).
-If your address does not have enough XRP, the transaction fails with [tecINSUFFICIENT_RESERVE](tec-codes.html).
+**Note:** The more members in the SignerList, the more XDV your address must have for purposes of the [owner reserve](reserves.html#owner-reserves).
+If your address does not have enough XDV, the transaction fails with [tecINSUFFICIENT_RESERVE](tec-codes.html).
 See also: [SignerLists and Reserves](signerlist.html#signerlists-and-reserves).

 ## 4. Close the ledger

 On the live network, you can wait 4-7 seconds for the ledger to close automatically.

-If you're running `rippled` in stand-alone mode, use the [ledger_accept method][] to manually close the ledger:
+If you're running `divvyd` in stand-alone mode, use the [ledger_accept method][] to manually close the ledger:

-    $ rippled ledger_accept
+    $ divvyd ledger_accept
-    Loading: "/home/mduo13/.config/ripple/rippled.cfg"
+    Loading: "/home/mduo13/.config/divvy/divvyd.cfg"
     Connecting to 127.0.0.1:5005
     {
        "result" : {